Course guide of Fundamentals of Computer Science for Biology (2001113)

 Brief description of content (According to official validation report)

-- Tools for work and communication: Operating systems, ofimatics, thematic dictionaries, Image processing, e-learning platforms, presentations.
+- Tools for work and communication: Operating systems, ofimatics, thematic dictionaries, Image processing, e-learning platforms, and presentations.

 - Information search: browsers, databases, university libraries.